is0n/fm-nvim/README.md

 	* `:Lf`
 	* `:Fm`

-but you can add a directory path w/ the command, however, this does not work with `skim` or `fzf`.
+but you can add a directory path w/ the command, however, this does not work with `skim`, `fzy`, or `fzf`.

 Example:
 ```